bitprj/BitCamp/repo_logistics/README.md

 ---

-## :pencil2: Creating Your Own Cabin
+## :tools: Building Your Own Cabin

 Use the template to automatically sync your instruction files with a fully functional course.
 Refer to the below documentation for formatting requirements and how it works: